Migrating an existing application from Activiti 5.x (or Camunda fox 6.x - see below) is straightforward. This page describes the necessary steps.

 Before migrating, decide whether you additionally want to enable Spin/Connect and Freemarker.
 Based on this decision, you may have to carry out additional migration steps.

 For migration from Camunda BPM 7.1 to Camunda BPM 7.2, the provided upgrade scripts that match your database have to be executed.
-With a pre-built distribution, the upgrade scripts are located in the folder $DISTRIBUTION_PATH/sql/upgrade
+With a pre-built distribution, the upgrade scripts are located in the folder $DISTRIBUTION_PATH/sql/upgrade.

-If you migrate from a version < 7.1.4 or have not previously executed the 7.1.5 patch script, you have to execute the SQL script $DATABASE_engine_7.1_patch_7.1.4_to_7.1.5.sql
+If you migrate from a version < 7.1.4 or have not previously executed the 7.1.5 patch script, you have to execute the SQL script $DATABASE_engine_7.1_patch_7.1.4_to_7.1.5.sql first, where $DATABASE corresponds to the database platform you use.

-If you migrate from a version < 7.1.10, you will have to execute the SQL script $DATABASE_engine_7.1_patch_7.1.9_to_7.1.10.sql
+If you migrate from a version < 7.1.10, you will have to execute the SQL script $DATABASE_engine_7.1_patch_7.1.9_to_7.1.10.sql.

 Check available SQL patch scripts for an overview of available SQL patch scripts for your current version.

-Regardless of the version you are migrating from, the main upgrade script is $DATABASE_engine_7.1_to_7.2.sql
+Regardless of the version you are migrating from, the main upgrade script is $DATABASE_engine_7.1_to_7.2.sql and has to be executed next.

 When migrating a Camunda BPM embedded engine, i.e., a process engine that is managed entirely within an application and bound to that application's lifecycle, the following steps are required: